Int3g3r-Official/BinaryTreeTraversal/README.md

 The best way for you to learn this is first make a binary tree in your notebook and try to traverse it by hand.
 To check if you have the right answer you can type your binary tree into some solver online.

+Do this for all 3 types of traversal at least 2 times.

 Then you should clone this project and rewrite it whole by hand, no copy paste this time.
 Then you should try to recreate it as much as you can with your knowledge.
 If you don't succeed at it first time don't worry i didn't too.
 Just continue forwards and go trough it!